-Table 13: Access Control Rule Settings
+Table 16: Access Control Rule Settings

 Field Description Name Rule name.
 Example: Lab40-ICP Admin Rule Enabled Check to enable this rule.
-Conditions Note: If you select Any, then the criteria is ignored during the rule match process.
-If you select the Invert check box, it is considered a rule match if the end-system does not match the selected value.
-User-Group Any.
+Conditions is ignored during the rule match process. it is considered a rule match if the end-system does not match User-Group Any.
 No specific group configured.
-End-System Group The end-system group that you configured in Configure Access Control Group on page 105 (Captive Portal Admins).
+End-System Group The end-system group that you configured in Configure Access Control Group on page 113 (Captive Portal Admins).
 End-systems that do not match any of the listed rules are assigned the Default Catchall rule.
 Device Type Group Any.
 No specific group configured.
 Location Group The location group that you configured that is affected by the rule.
 SSID: Lab40-ICP